azaghal/factorio-beyond-vanilla-qol-plus/README.md

     > Use decorative text plates of various designs to mark and organise the factory, or name the outposts.

+-   Output required construction items as signals ([Ghost Scanner](https://mods.factorio.com/mod/GhostScanner))

+    > Scans for ghosts in logistic network, and outputs items required for construction as signals. **NOTE:** In order to avoid lowering game performance, ghost scanner combinator is limited to processing a maximum of 1000 ghost entities at a time.

 Contributions
 -------------